JacksonKuo/blog/_posts/2026-4-19-terraform-gcp-dts.markdown

 > If you're using predefined roles like bigquery.admin for the Terraform SA, you're already covered.

+# Misc
-Apparently, the DTS Schedule backfill will only run once on a GCS file, unless the file has been updated.
+Also apparently, the DTS Schedule backfill will only run once on a GCS file, unless the file has been updated.

-Also make sure you GCP user is an Editor make sure it also has BigQuery User and BigQuery Data Viewer role, otherwise trying to view the table will return errors.
+And Also make sure you GCP user is an Editor make sure it also has BigQuery User and BigQuery Data Viewer role, otherwise trying to view the table will return errors.

 # References
 [^1]: [https://docs.cloud.google.com/bigquery/docs/enable-transfer-service#service_agent](https://docs.cloud.google.com/bigquery/docs/enable-transfer-service#service_agent)